 - Bangkok to Aranyaprathet in the border with Cambodia

 - Bangkok to Pattaya in the west of the Gulf of Thailand

 Ticket booking for the Eastern Line is available only on the same day, therefore we only provide information of schedules and fares.
 Train tickets can be purchased at the railway station immediately before to departure.

+Aranyaprathet is the terminal station of the Eastern line in Sa Kaeo province, bordering Cambodia.
 The Eastern Line will soon be extended to connect with the Western line operated by Royal Railway in Cambodia through Poipet international border crossing.

 How to book train tickets in Thailand

+Since State Railway of Thailand (SRT) introduced online ticket booking in 2017, the electronic tickets are valid boarding passes and can be used to board the train at any departure station.
 Passengers are requested to print a copy of the e-ticket in advance and carry the printout while boarding.
 Passengers should not carry the e-ticket in their mobile phone or tablet as digital copies are not accepted.